Have you ever felt like you’re wearing a mask, hiding your true self?

 After decades of a very real conversation with my soul, and wondering how it’s viewing my life so far, I’m grateful to have a cheerleader.

-Because your soul patiently wants you to fulfill your deeper needs.
+Because your soul patiently wants you to fulfill your deeper needs and have inner peace.

 Furthermore, the soul is asking you to heal your life.